 Beautiful, dark and exotic, Rosewood is very resilient and comes in a wide variety of colours.
 As the wood ages, the exposure to sunlight eventually grants it a golden brown shade.
 With its straight grain and rich colours, Rosewood creates a cosy, inviting atmosphere and is often used for decoration.

 Thanks to its extreme toughness, this exotic material find use in more than just flooring and furniture.
 In addition to this, the wood is stable and highly resistant to moisture and humidity.
 This makes it usable even in areas where a wooden floor is not recommended like a bathroom or a kitchen.
 In terms of appearance, the colours vary between lighter, orange and darker, reddish-brown.
 The wood often contains beautiful mineral threads between its grain but they slowly fade with age.

 Jatoba (3680 lbf)

 The richly coloured wood is known as Brazilian Cherry or Jatoba, although it is not technically a Cherry.
 Jatoba is photosensitive and will darken over time.
 The wood is extremely dense and hard which makes it a very reliable choice for hardwood flooring.
-Its distinctive colouring, characterised by a lustrous range of deep reds, burgundies, and darker reddish browns, makes it a very attractive option for decorations.
+It's distinctive colouring, characterised by a lustrous range of deep reds, burgundies, and darker reddish browns make it a very attractive option for decorations.